Born: Nancy Varela Reil

 October 1989 – November 2010 (21 years 2 months) San Antonio, Texas

-Specialized in representing both sellers and buyers of residential/commercial properties.
-As a self-employed business owner, I was responsible for all expenses related to building and running my business.
+Nancy specialized in representing both sellers and buyers of residential/commercial properties.
+As a self-employed business owner, she was responsible for all expenses related to building and running her business.

 Duties related to selling real property: Honored the Code of Ethics and Standards of Practice of the National Association of Realtors; helped clients determine the value of property they wanted to sell; prepared market analysis statistics; provided tips to help sellers stage property; advertised listed property; hosted caravans; hosted open houses; negotiated contracts with buyers and/or agents acting on their behalf; educated sellers about disclosure requirements; facilitated the closing process on behalf of client.